Must-Try Foods in Sarawak, Malaysia

 Manok Pansuh

 A traditional Ibanese and Bidayuh dish, Manok Pansuh is a way of cooking chicken or ‘manuk’ inside a bamboo known locally as ‘pansuh’.
 The bamboo stalk is filled with chicken pieces, water, lemongrass, and seasonings.
 It is then covered at the top using a lid made naturally of tapioca leaves from the cassava plant.
-The bamboo is then cooked over an open fire, effectively preserving the natural flavours within.
-The cooked meat comes with a splendid taste as it is infused with the subtle fragrance of lemongrass and bamboo.

 Manok Kacang Ma is a unique dish with Chinese origins.
 It is made using the healthy and nutritious Motherwort herbs known locally as ‘Kacang Ma’.
 Combined with a generous amount of ginger, it is then slowly boiled in a pot with chicken to extract the earthy flavours and goodness from the ingredients.
 For some, this hearty soup can also benefit those with menstruation problems as it is effective in easing blood circulation.